aykanfonseca/SOC-Parser/README.md

 ## How to use (Mac) :computer:
 There are a couple of python modules you must install first to run this program.

-**NOTE: Repeat steps 3-6 with pip3 for python3 setup.**
+**NOTE**: Repeat steps 3-6 with pip3 for python3 setup.
 If you already have pip installed, you can proceed to step 3.

 1. Install [homebrew](https://brew.sh).
 This is a useful general package manager for macOS.
 2. Install Python via homebrew - `brew install python`.